frederiksen/angular-electron-boilerplate/README.md

 `npm run release`

-Then your app will be put into the *release-builds* folder.
+Then your app will be put into the */release-builds* folder.
 Can build apps for Windows, macOS and Linux.